 ashamed, for she, to whom no shooting star or finger flame

-compares, is nothing else but a mistress in full glory
+compares, is nothing less than a mistress in full glory

 reifying her most lightening-striking aim